 The Benefits of Stem Cells

-There are numerous types of analogous stem cells; however, adipose derived stem cells have shown great promise for the treatment of numerous disorders.
+There are numerous types of autologous stem cells; however, adipose derived stem cells have shown great promise for the relief of numerous disorders.
 Adipose derived stem cells are harvested from a patient’s own adipose tissue, which yields many more stem cells than blood or bone marrow.

-For many diseases, the number of stem cells used for treatment is important for successful treatment, which makes adipose derived stem cells particularly useful.
-For instance, for every 200 milliliters of adipose tissue obtained during liposuction, millions of stem cells can be harvested versus thousands from bone marrow.
+For many diseases, the number of stem cells used for therapy is important for the success of the therapy, which makes adipose derived stem cells particularly useful.
+For instance, for every 100 milliliters of adipose tissue obtained during liposuction, millions of stem cells can be harvested versus thousands from bone marrow.

 In addition, autologous means that stem cells are derived from within a patient’s own body.
 This means there is low risk of an adverse immune reaction.
 Adipose derived stem cells can differentiate into other types of cells, targeting the exact area of the body that requires treatment.